LynchzDEV/CommitQ/README.md

 **Client to Server:**
 - `queue:add` - Add a new item to the queue
 - `queue:remove` - Remove an item from the queue
-- `queue:start-timer` - Start a timer for the first queue item
-- `queue:stop-timer` - Stop an active timer
 - `queue:get-state` - Request current queue state

 **Server to Client:**
 - `queue:updated` - Queue state has been updated
 - `queue:item-added` - New item was added to the queue
 - `queue:item-removed` - Item was removed from the queue
-- `queue:timer-started` - Timer was started for an item
-- `queue:timer-expired` - Timer has expired for an item
 - `queue:error` - Error occurred during operation

 #### Action Items Events